fbpellas/fbpellas.github.io/README.md

 ### Deploy

-- Commit and push your changes to `develop` branch
+- Commit and push your changes to `main` branch
 - Then run `npm run deploy`
+- It will create a commit in `master` branch

 ### Contribute